khannchychuon/Khannchy-Portfolio/README.md

 About Me 👋

 Hi, my name is Chuon Khannchy.
-I am a Quality Assurance Offiver with hands-on experience testing mobile and internet banking applications.
+I am a Quality Assurance Engineer with hands-on experience testing mobile and internet banking applications.
 My journey into QA began through software engineering, where I discovered that I enjoy analyzing systems, identifying issues, and ensuring software delivers a reliable user experience.

 Currently, I work at **Asia-Pacific Development Bank Plc.**, where I perform manual testing for mobile and internet banking systems.